The news was like a punch in the Colonel's gut.

 Sadly, he misled us -- not many measured up to him.

-The Colonel was a young captain, teaching lieutenants at the Basic School in Quantico, thirty-two years ago.
+The Colonel was a young captain, teaching lieutenants at the Basic School in Quantico, thirty-four years ago.
 When he heard the news about the bombing of the Battalion HQ in Beirut and the awful death toll, the Colonel was crushed by the thought that Gerlach was probably killed in the blast.

 It wasn't for several days that we finally learned that he had survived, although badly injured.